Troubleshooting Tax Related Errors in NetSuite Connector

 Creating the Order Manually in NetSuite

-To check the problem, create the order manually in NetSuite using the same order information that NetSuite Connector is trying to post to NetSuite.
-This should help duplicate the problem.
+To check the problem, create the order manually in NetSuite using the same info NetSuite Connector is trying to post.
+This should help reproduce the problem.

 To get the order information, click the Show Order Mapping option from the Action menu (pencil icon) on the order in NetSuite Connector.
-Make sure you use the same customer, items, and tax rate from the NetSuite Connector order to create the order manually in NetSuite.
+Make sure you use the same customer, items, and tax rate from the NetSuite Connector order when you create the order manually in NetSuite.
 NetSuite Connector does not post the total tax amount.
 NetSuite Connector posts the tax rates and relies on NetSuite to calculate the correct tax amount.
-If you cannot post the tax rate on the order in NetSuite, NetSuite Connector will also not be able to post the tax rate.
+If you can't post the tax rate in NetSuite, NetSuite Connector won't be able to post it either.

 Checking NetSuite Settings

-If you are unable to post tax to the order you manually created in NetSuite, then check for the following:
+If you can't post tax to the manual order in NetSuite, check the following:

-• Make sure the customer on the order is taxable.
+• Make sure the customer on the order's taxable.

 • Make sure the items on the order are taxable.

-• Check your tax schedules to make sure the state the order is shipping to is configured.
-If the order is taxable, but taxable nexus is not set up under the taxable tax schedule, NetSuite defaults to the nexus under the non-taxable schedule.
+• Check your tax schedules to make sure the shipping state is set up.
+If the order's taxable but taxable nexus isn't set up under the taxable tax schedule, NetSuite defaults to the nexus under the non-taxable schedule.

-• Check the shipping address is not entered incorrect.
+• Make sure the shipping address is entered correctly.

-• If you are using subsidiaries, make sure your tax nexuses are added to the subsidiary used on the order form.
-The tax nexuses can be added in the Nexuses subtab of the subsidiary record.
+• If you're using subsidiaries, make sure your tax nexuses are added to the right subsidiary.
+You can add them in the Nexuses subtab of the subsidiary record.

 Incorrect Item Amount with VAT Errors

-If the item amount with VAT is incorrect in NetSuite, set NetSuite Connector to either of the following:
+If the item amount with VAT isn't correct in NetSuite, set NetSuite Connector to do one of the following:

 • Pass the item totals into NetSuite as received from the storefront.

-• Subtract the VAT amount from the item when the order is sent to NetSuite so that NetSuite can add the VAT back.
+• Subtract the VAT from the item when sending the order to NetSuite so NetSuite can add the VAT back in.

 For more information, read Configuring VAT in NetSuite Connector.